The fragile nature of road transportation networks: Mathematical analysis of the fragility of road transportation networks

+\begin{proof} To prove that road transportation networks are fragile under demand disruptions, we compute the TTS on each involved cut following a disruption recovery process.
+Then the derivatives of TTS over the disruption demand $n'$ are calculated and summed, and the demand-side fragility of road transportation networks would be proven if the second derivative $\frac{d^2TTS}{dn'^2}$ were to be positive.

-The MoC is composed of a series of linear functions, which are referred to as cuts $1, 2, \dots, N$, with increasing gradients as the vehicle accumulation decreases, and such multi-linear regimes are presented in Fig. \ref{fig: moc_simplified_re}, where the black dashed lines indicate multiple cuts for simplicity.
-For a given cut $i$, the slope and the y-intercept on the coordinates are denoted as $a_i$ and $b_i$, with $a_{i+1}>a_i$ and $b_i>b_{i+1}>0$.
+As introduced in Section \ref{sec: introduction}, analytical forms of MFDs have the advantage of being derived from parameters with physical meanings that are related to traffic networks, whereas numerical MFDs have to be approximated from sensor installation and on-site measurements with algebraic functions.
+Therefore, we use the analytically generated MoC as the foundational model for our subsequent analysis.
+MoC is composed of a series of linear functions, which are referred to as cuts $1, 2, \dots, N$, with increasing gradients as the vehicle accumulation decreases and forming a concave envelope as presented in Fig. \ref{fig: moc_simplified_re}.
+For a given cut $i$, the slope and the intercept on the y-axis on the coordinates are denoted as $a_i$ and $b_i$, with $a_{i+1}>a_i$ and $b_i>b_{i+1} \geq 0$.
 The critical accumulation $n_{\tilde{c}, i}$ on the $x$-axis does not represent the critical point of the entire MFD, but rather the critical accumulation between any two consecutive cuts $i$ and $i+1$ with two exceptional cases being $n_{\tilde{c}, 0}=n_{\rm max}$ and $n_{\tilde{c}, N}=0$.
 According to Assumption \ref{ass: onset}, we simplify this surging demand as a disruption that takes place instantly in the network, denoted as $n'$ at time $t_0=0$ and lands on cut $y$.
-At time $t_{\tilde{c}, i} \; (y \leq i < z)$, the number of vehicles in the network reaches this critical accumulation $n_{\tilde{c}, i}$.
-And after any period $t$, the traffic state lands on the cut $z$.
+At time $t_{\tilde{c}, i} \; (y \leq i < z)$, the number of vehicles in the network reaches the corresponding critical accumulation point $n_{\tilde{c}, i}$ intersected by cut $i$ and $i+1$.
+And after any period $t$, the traffic state lands on cut $z$.
 A virtual intersection point $(n_{\check{c}}, m_{\check{c}})$ between cut $y$ and cut $z$ is also illustrated and will be discussed later in this section.
-We also denote the initial trip completion and critical trip completion as $m'=a_y n'+b_y$ and $m_{\tilde{c}, i} = a_i n_{\tilde{c}, i}+b_i = a_{i+1} n_{\tilde{c}, i}+b_{i+1}$ respectively.
+We also denote the initial trip completion as $m'=a_y n'+b_y$ and the critical trip completion as $m_{\tilde{c}, i} = a_i n_{\tilde{c}, i}+b_i = a_{i+1} n_{\tilde{c}, i}+b_{i+1}$ respectively. $m'_0$ represents the supremum of $m_0$ and gets arbitrarily close to $m_0$ with sufficient long $t$.

-Any cut $i$ of the MFD can be formulated into the following Eq. \ref{eq: mfd}:
+Any cut $i$ of the MFD can be formulated as the following Eq. \ref{eq: mfd}:

-By calculating the difference between the base demand $m_0$ as the inflow rate and the trip completion $M(n)$ as the outflow rate, the system dynamics on cut $i$ can be summarized as Eq. \ref{eq: dynamics}:
+By calculating the difference between the base demand $m_0$ as the inflow rate and the trip completion $M(n)$ as the outflow rate, the system dynamics on cut $i$ can be formulated as Eq. \ref{eq: dynamics}: